bekk/bekk-christmas/post/react/cravings-for-toast.md

 ## Recipe preparation

-To get started one can use create-react-app (CRA) to quickly get going.
+To get started one can for example use create-react-app (CRA) to quickly get going.
 More information about CRA can be found in the links below.
-The boilerplate code thats gets rendered can be seen as:
+The boilerplate code that gets rendered is:

 ```
-function App() {  return(    //Boilerplate stuff  )}
+function App() {
+  return(
+    //Boilerplate stuff, everything here gets rendered
+  )
+}
 ```

+The goal is to make `App()` render toasts whenever needed, and for this we need two things:

+1. A function that returns a toast.
+2. A state where toasts can be saved and managed.

 TODO: skriva klart